 - Calories – 336 per cup

 Overall, it is difficult to say that Royal Canin dog food products offer anything more than moderate nutritional quality.
 While this brand does use some quality ingredients in their products such as chicken fat for concentrated energy and chelated minerals for nutritional balance, but there are way too many low-quality ingredients and non-nutritive fillers.
-Royal Canin products often feature carbohydrates as the first ingredients and many of their recipes include corn, wheat, and soy-based ingredients.
-Royal Canin appeals to many dog owners because they offer size, life stage, and breed specific formulas but if you do some research you will find that the actual differences between these products are minimal.
-All in all, Royal Canin is not a brand of dog food that is recommended if you want to provide your dog with a high-quality diet.
+Their products often feature carbohydrates as the first ingredients and many of their recipes include corn, wheat, and soy-based ingredients.
+This brand appeals to many dog owners because they offer size, life stage, and breed specific formulas but if you do some research you will find that the actual differences between these products are minimal.
+All in all, this is not a brand of dog food that is recommended if you want to provide your dog with a high-quality diet.